mateusdz/jcopweb/README.md

 -- faq.html                          # Frequently asked Questions (hidden, but the content exitst also in the index.html file in the bottom.)
 -- favicon.ico
 -- index.html                        # HomePage of this website.
 -- consortium.html                   # JCOP Consortium.
--- project.html                      # Information about JCOP project.
+-- objectives.html                   # Information about JCOPs objectives.
 -- timeline.html                     # JCOP timeline.
 -- README.md                         # Documentation on how to use/contribute to this website.